When a customer comes into your store, do you just help them find what they’re looking for, or do you help them find what they actually need?

 There are 3 major indicators of this decision:

-- What brings the largest profit — if selling a better-quality PC brings a larger profit than trying to cross-sell more RAM to go with the initial PC, go for the upsell when appropriate.
+- What brings the largest profit — If selling a better-quality PC brings a larger profit than trying to cross-sell more RAM to go with the initial PC, go for the upsell when appropriate.

-Stage #3: Introduce the upsell
+Step #3: Introduce the upsell

 When pitching this upsell, introduce the customer to the idea that less than a year from now, they might need to buy additional storage or a better graphics card to accommodate their needs.